Cranbourne North - West

 Cranbourne North - West is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Cranbourne North-West has notable cultural diversity, with 38.3% of its population born overseas and 37.1% speaking a language other than English at home.
+Cranbourne North-West has a significant cultural diversity, with 38.3% of its population born overseas and 37.1% speaking a language other than English at home.
 Christianity is the predominant religion in Cranbourne North-West, comprising 38.3% of the population.
-Islam is overrepresented compared to Greater Melbourne, with 11.9% of Cranbourne North-West's population identifying as Muslim, compared to 11.1% regionally.
+Notably, Islam is overrepresented compared to Greater Melbourne's average, making up 11.9% of Cranbourne North-West's population.

 Frequently Asked Questions - Diversity